NethServer/nethsecurity/packages/ns-dpi/README.md

 - `log_blocked`: can be `0` or `1`, if set to `1` blocked connections will be logged
 - `firewall_exemption`: can be `0` or `1`, if set to `1` all firewall IP addresses will be added to global exemption list and will not match DPI rules
+- `popular_filters`: list of filters that will be returned to from `api-cli ns.dpi list-popular` call.

 Rule options: